-Interview of Cédric Carité, a benchmark for training in France and founder of the 1st training organization"PADEL TENNIS ACADEMY".
+Interview of Cédric Carité, a benchmark for training in France and founder of one of the main padel training organizations "PADEL TENNIS ACADEMY".

 He talks about his experience and his teacher training in France.